Bayesian Inference of Spreading Processes on Networks: Spreading processes

-For modeling the spread of infections on a human contact network, we consider a simple contagion model, i.e., the standard susceptible-infected (SI) process with unit infectivity on a fixed network \citep{zhou2006behaviors,staples2016leveraging}.
+For modeling the spread of infections on a human contact network, we consider a simple spreading process, i.e., the standard susceptible-infected (SI) process on a fixed network.
 In this model, there are only two states, susceptible and infected, and this process is suitable for modeling the spread of pathogens in contact networks because a single successful exposure can be sufficient for transmission.
-In this process, at each time step, each infected node chooses one of its neighbors with equal probability regardless of their status (susceptible or infected), and if this neighboring node is susceptible, the node successfully infects it with probability $\ratediffusion$.
+In our specification of the process with unit infectivity \cite{zhou2006behaviors,staples2016leveraging}, at each time step, each infected node chooses one of its neighbors with equal probability regardless of their status (susceptible or infected), and if the chosen node is susceptible, it is infected with probability $\ratediffusion$.
 We denote this model by $\Model_S$ and parametrize it in terms of the spreading rate $\ratediffusion$ and of the seed node $\seednode$.
 For given values of these two parameters, $\seednode = \seednode^* \mbox{ and } \ratediffusion = \ratediffusion^*$, we can forward simulate the evolving epidemic over time using the $\Model_S$ model as

 where $\infectednodes(t)$ is a list of infected nodes at time $t$.